SR-G/vscode-extension-imaginary/README.md

-# vscode-extension-imaginary README
+# `vscode-extension-imaginary` README

- VSCode extension allowing to create a thumbnail from a selected URL (through a remote Imaginary HTTP call) and to replace this selection with the corresponding markdown tag.
+ VSCode extension allowing to create a thumbnail from a selected URL (through a remote Imaginary HTTP call), and to replace this selection with the corresponding markdown tag.

  Imaginary is a HTTP micro-service allowing to execute some operations on image through HTTP requests, @see https://github.com/h2non/imaginary.